Mateh Yehuda Regional Council: Tourism

 The tourist activities in the area include mountain hiking, major sections on the Israel National Trail, biking and historical sight seeing.
 Other attractions include natural phenomenon as Avshalom stalactites cave and natural water springs.
 Mate Yehuda is also home to goat cheese farms, over 30 wineries, including award-winning Katlav and Nevo, 11 breweries and dozens of artists.

+Voting Patterns

+In the 2022 election, 47 percent of voters in the regional council voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 46 percent voted for the parties of the center-left coalition led by Yair Lapid and 7 percent voted for the Arab parties.

 Partnerships

 The regional council has sister city-like partnerships with these municipalities: